amilajack/alfred/README.md

 }
 ```

-When a author of the app installs `react`, Alfred will recommend the skills `recommendSkills` on `postinstall` of `react`.
+When a user of your library installs `react-button-library`, Alfred will recommend the skills `recommendSkills` on `postinstall` of `react-button-library`.
 This translates to users of a library automatically having the infra they need to use an app 😲

 ```
 $ yarn add react